35 Medical Assistance Programs That Will Help You Pay Your Medical Bills

 Department of Health and Human Services programs

 The U.S. Department of Health and Human Services can refer you to free or low-cost services for pregnant women and their babies in your community.
-Call 1-800-311-BABY (1-800-311-2229).
+Call 1-800-311-BABY (1-800-311-2229), a toll-free number to connect you to the Health Department in your area code.
 For information in Spanish, call 1-800-504-7081.
 The agency can refer you to your state or community’s Healthy Start program to help improve your health before, during, and after pregnancy.
 Healthy Start also helps families care for babies through their first two years.
 They can refer you to newborn health screenings and a home visit program to help ensure a safe, healthy environment for you and your baby.

 Health care centers